smartcontractkit/external-adapters-js/.changeset/sixty-parents-march.md

 '@chainlink/finnhub-adapter': patch
 ---

-Added support for cache TTL refresh on heartbeat messages
+Added support for cache TTL refresh on heartbeat messages for 'forex' endpoint